MadPanCake/docusaurus/docs/unlimited-adventures/rank_textures.md

 If you don't want to or don't know how to edit the rank textures, you can order the Rank Textures Package.\
 It's 5x new rank prefixes for $8.90.
 Contact me on [Discord](https://discord.gg/wdBFC7Hc6X) to order it.
 :::

+### How to make Player rank prefix visible on TAB?